citrus313/learning-lab/README.md

-# learning-lab
-Workshop for Markdown, commands, and experimentation

-# Overview
+# About Me

-I'm a technical writer modernizing my tech writing skills with the goal of becoming a Documentation Engineer with a specialty in developer documentation.
+I'm a jr. technical writer building modern documentation skills with the goal of becoming a Documentation Engineer.
+With five years of professional experience as a  writer specializing in video creation, I pair my eye for design to best simplify, format and ensure documentation is readable for both technical and non-technical teams.

 ## Skills I'm developing:
 - How to reorganize existing documentation
 - Improving information architecture and navigation
 - Git basics: Creating branches, commits and pull requests

-With the docs-as-code minddset, I'm ancoring my study of GitHub with questions such as:
+With a docs-as-code mindset, I'm anchoring my study of GitHub with questions such as:
-- How do effective tech writers organize docs?
+- How do effective tech writers organize documentation?
 - What belongs in the readme vs a separate guide?
-- How are documents interlinked?
+- How should documentation be structured and interlinked?
+- When should information be presented as a guide, reference, tutorial, or FAQ?
+- How can documentation become easier to maintain over time?
+- What documentation improvements have the greatest impact in widely used but outdated repositories?

+## Current Projects
+- Preparing my first open-source doc contribution
+- Studying documentation structure in real-world repositories
+- Practicing Git & Github workflows